TL;DR

 Google's NotebookLM turns your documents into interactive research notebooks and AI-generated podcasts.
 Combined with the Illuminate experiment, these tools are redefining how people learn from dense material.

 Google released NotebookLM with a feature that caught the attention of the entire AI community: the ability to turn any collection of documents into an NPR-style podcast, complete with two AI hosts having a natural conversation about the material.
 The tool was not heavily marketed.
 Google put it out there, and people organically discovered it and started sharing the results.
-Even Andrei Karpathy described the experience as a "ChatGPT-type moment."
+Even Andrej Karpathy described the experience as a "ChatGPT-type moment."

 But the podcast generation is only part of what NotebookLM offers.
 At its core, it is a research and learning tool that lets you upload documents, ask questions about them, and get cited answers from your own data.
 The podcast feature is the viral hook.
 The document intelligence underneath is the real product.